HomeSpain › Asturias

 For digital nomads and remote workers, average internet speed is 128 Mbps with growing fiber rollout. few coworking scene.
 Lifestyle index: 38/100 — moderate cultural and gastronomic offering.
 For families: 4 international schools (2 with IB programme).

-Caterelo LifeTrend™ score for Asturias: 65/100 — combining 12 weighted dimensions (safety, climate, cost, healthcare, lifestyle, digital, education).
+Caterelo LifeTrend™ score for Asturias: 65/100 — combining 7 decision dimensions (safety, climate, cost, healthcare, lifestyle, digital, education).

 Sources: INE (Instituto Nacional de Estadística), Eurostat, Numbeo, Speedtest Global Index, IPCC AR6.